What are Rhodesian Ridgebacks?

-While not as important as genetic factors, nutrition is still a critical factor, especially during the growth period when the dog is a puppy.
-Nutrition is especially important for any dogs with the genetic background for dysplasia.
+While not as important as genetic factors, nutrition is still a critical factor, especially during the growth period, when the dog is a puppy.
+Nutrition is especially important for any dog with a genetic background for Dysplasia.

-The best and most effective way to prevent or reduce Dysplasia is to avoid a high-calorie intake and to follow strict portion and feeding guidelines.
-This approach can help slow or reduce rapid growth which is a common factor in Dysplasia.
+The best and most effective way to prevent or reduce Dysplasia is to avoid high-calorie intake and to follow strict portions and feeding guidelines.
+This approach can help slow or reduce rapid growth, which is a common factor in Dysplasia.
 A low-calorie diet can also make the disease less severe or prevent it altogether.
 However, the effect of a low-calorie diet is disputed by some who suggest that it is an ineffective solution.

-Older dogs, on the other hand, get dysplasia because of arthritis.
-The consequences of dysplasia can be difficulty running or walking, or in extreme cases, difficulty or pain with all basic movement.
-Usually, severe cases of this health problem require surgery, which can hopefully reduce its severity and improve the dog’s health and quality of life but for some dogs this is unsuccessful.
+Older dogs, on the other hand, get Dysplasia because of arthritis.
+The consequences of Dysplasia can be difficulty running or walking, or in extreme cases, difficulty or pain with all basic movements.
+Usually, severe cases of this health problem require surgery, which can hopefully reduce its severity and improve the dog’s health and quality of life, but for some dogs, this is unsuccessful.

-There are many other reasons why this disease can occur, including genetics and a mineral imbalance such as an excessive intake of the Calcium.
-There are preventative measures you can take to avoid the development of Osteochondrosis including decreasing exercise, regulating diet, and when necessary, the removal of the excess cartilage by surgical means.
-However, unless you know that your dog is susceptible or predisposed to suffer from Osteochondrosis, you do not need to enact all of these drastic measures as many of them will have knock on effects.
+There are many other reasons why this disease can occur, including genetics and a mineral imbalance, such as an excessive intake of Calcium.
+There are preventative measures you can take to avoid the development of Osteochondrosis, including decreasing exercise, regulating diet, and, when necessary, the removal of the excess cartilage by surgical means.
+However, unless you know that your dog is susceptible or predisposed to suffer from Osteochondrosis, you do not need to enact all of these drastic measures as many of them will have knock-on effects.